Terms of Service

 Legal Disclaimer

 The All Kinds of Minds Practice expressly does not provide an emergency or urgent care response or service of any kind.
 By engaging with the services of the All Kinds of Minds Practice, clients acknowledge and agree to these terms and conditions.
 The practice shall not be held liable for any consequences arising from an individual's failure to seek appropriate emergency or urgent care.
-Clients are responsible for seeking immediate assistance from emergency services or their G.P. when faced with an acute mental health crisis or urgent concerns.
+Parents or caregivers are responsible for seeking immediate assistance from emergency services or their G.P. when faced with their child experiencing an acute mental health crisis or urgent concerns relating to risk.

 • Neurodevelopmental assessments are inherently complex and multi-dimensional.
-It is important to acknowledge that the field of psychology involves a level of subjectivity, as there are no objective biomarkers.
+It is important to acknowledge that these assessments involve a level of subjectivity, as there are no objective biomarkers.

-The Clinical Psychologist at the All Kinds of Minds Practice is dedicated to conducting assessments with diligence, adherence to best practice standards, and a focus on best practice standards.
-Assessments are based on a combination of standardised multi-informant assessments, clinical observations, detailed developmental histories, and clinical interviews.
-The diagnostic conclusions are clinical judgements made with the best interests of the child or young person in mind, based on all available information.
+The Clinical Psychologist at the All Kinds of Minds Practice is dedicated to conducting assessments with diligence and adherence to best practice standards.
+Assessments are based on a review of all previous assessments, standardised multi-informant assessments, clinical observations (e.g., the A.D.O.S.), detailed developmental histories, and clinical interviews (e.g., the A.D.I.-R.).
+All diagnostic conclusions based on all available information and made with the best interests of the child or young person in mind.

 Despite all mitigating efforts, diagnostic opinions may sometimes result in false positives (i.e., where a child or young person is identified as neurodivergent but is not) or false negatives (i.e., where a child or young person is not identified as neurodivergent but is).